In real estate, you hear the phrase, "Location, Location, Location!".

 - Intentionally schedule your time!
 Treat this course like a traditional face-to-face course and you should be fine.

-- Schedule a time to read the instructional materials and take notes on what you read.
+- Schedule a specific time each week to read and take notes on the topic.

-- Use the calendar and set regular reminders for yourself.
+- Use a calendar program and set regular reminders for yourself.

 - Read and take notes on all lesson materials.